Esri/arcgis-maps-sdk-dotnet-samples/src/UWP/ArcGIS.UWP.Viewer/Samples/Location/LocationDrivenGeotriggers/readme.md

 ## About the data

 This sample uses the [Santa Barbara Botanic Garden Geotriggers Sample](https://arcgisruntime.maps.arcgis.com/home/item.html?id=6ab0e91dc39e478cae4f408e1a36a308) ArcGIS Online Web Map which includes a georeferenced map of the garden as well as select polygon and point features to denote garden sections and points of interest.
-Description text and attachment images in the feature layers were provided by the Santa Barbara Botanic Garden and more information can be found on the [Garden Sections & Displays](https://www.sbbg.org/explore-garden/garden-sections-displays) portion of their website.
+Description text and attachment images in the feature layers were provided by the Santa Barbara Botanic Garden and more information can be found on the [Explore > Sections](https://sbbotanicgarden.org/explore/sections/) portion of their website.
 All assets are used with permission from the Santa Barbara Botanic Garden.
-For more information, visit the [Santa Barbara Botanic Garden](https://www.sbbg.org) website.
+For more information, visit the [Santa Barbara Botanic Garden](https://sbbotanicgarden.org/) website.

 ## Tags